 Pyrrharctia isabella – Banded Woolly Bear Caterpillar

 Larval form of the Isabella Tiger Moth.
 This critter manufactures its own blood-antifreeze.
-Common folklore has it the severity of the coming winter can be predicted by the amount of black on the banded woolly bear, the Isabella tiger moth’s caterpillar.
-However, the relative width of the black band varies with age, and has nothing whatsoever to do with weather (Wagner 2005).
-Isabella tiger moth caterpillars overwinter, surviving freezing weather by producing their own antifreeze, with which their cells are infused.
+Common folklore has it the severity of the coming winter can be predicted by the amount of black on the banded woolly bear.
+However, the relative width of the black band varies with age, and has nothing whatsoever to do with weather.
+Isabella tiger moth cats overwinter, surviving freezing weather by producing their own antifreeze, with which their cells are infused.

 The head bears 6 lateral eyes (the stemmata) that are usually arranged in a crude circle.
 Other insect larvae resembling caterpillars have only a single lateral eye.